Choosing the life of a contractor can feel like a really big step when you are sitting in a nice safe permanent job.

 Negotiating day rates

 Negotiating on a day rate is very similar to negotiating a salary.
-It is simply about finding a value which both parties agreed on.
+It is simply about finding a value that both parties agreed on.
 Sometimes a contract opportunity will be advertised with a rate (or rate range) listed which makes the process simpler.
 If not, you need to ensure you are clear before any interviews on what the day rate being offered is.

 Things to consider would be the work on offer, distance for travel and who the work will be with.
-You may consider an opportunity a long way from home if it is very lucrative and at a high day rate with a company you would really want to work with.
+You may consider an opportunity a long way from home if it is very lucrative and at a high day rate with a company, you would really want to work with.
 You are likely to accept less money if a contract is available on your doorstep.

 The best way to negotiate a higher rate though is to have more than one offer on the table at once.
 If you have two offers and one is higher (or more convenient) then that is a significant bargaining chip to use to discuss a higher rate.